MediaComem/comem-travel-log-ionic-setup/README.md

 $> ionic generate page Layout
 ```

-Update the `app-routing.module.ts` file to add the routes leading to this new `Layout` page:
+Update the `app.route.ts` file to add the routes leading to this new `Layout` page:

 ```ts
 import { Routes } from "@angular/router";